-For the past seven years, Media House International has been providing political and media advice to many of the world’s Offshore Financial Centres.
+For almost a decade, Media House International provided political and media advice to many of the world’s Offshore Financial Centres.

 Initially Media House International was retained by the Cayman Islands Financial Services Association (CIFSA), which later became Cayman Finance.
 The instruction came from one of the world’s leading offshore lawyers, Anthony Travers, OBE, who had been tasked with chairing CIFSA after the newly elected President Obama and the UK Prime Minister Gordon Brown started to bring unwanted pressures to bear on offshore jurisdictions.

 Eventually an agreement was reached between the organisation and the Cayman Islands Government that Media House International Chairman Jack Irvine would also provide strategic advice to the islands’ premier and cabinet, especially in relation to UK and EU initiatives.